willuwontu/WillsWackyGamemodes/README.md

 The default hand size for players is `Starting Picks + Extra Cards Drawn + 1`.

-If a player would ever need to
+If a player would ever need to pick a card when they've run out, the game will generate a new set of hands for the players.

 If using classes manager reborn, Force classes is advised to be off.